 National Marine Fisheries Service Scientific Publication Office

-Sulikowski, James A.; Morin, Michael D.; Suk, Seung H.; and Howell, W. Huntting, "Age and growth estimates of the winter skate (Leucoraja ocellata) in the western Gulf of Maine" (2003).
+Sulikowski, James A.; Morin, Michael D.; Suk, Seung H.; and Howell, William Huntting, "Age and growth estimates of the winter skate (Leucoraja ocellata) in the western Gulf of Maine" (2003).
 Fishery Bulletin.
 3.

 Contents of the Fishery Bulletin have not been copyrighted and may be reprinted entirely.
 Reference to source is appreciated.